3 min read

 Where Florence was singular and disciplined, Mary was socially agile.
 She hosted salons, sparred in conversation, and cultivated an atmosphere of lively intellectual exchange.
 She was known for her wit, irreverence, and refusal to be overly impressed by hierarchy.

-And unlike most of Florence’s circle, she did not revere her — she teased her.
-That difference matters.
+She did not anchor herself to a single reformist mission.
+She moved.
+She engaged.
+She provoked.
+And unlike most of Florence's circle, she did not revere her — she teased her.

+The patterns we see in Mary Clarke's temperament point toward ENTP.
 Her energy was outward-facing and conversational.
-She thrived in dialogue, in the interplay of ideas rather than in the solitary refinement of one grand vision.
-She appears energized by exchange — not by administration or structural reform.
+She thrived in dialogue — in the interplay of ideas rather than in the solitary refinement of one grand vision.

 Where Florence compressed complexity into diagrams, Mary expanded it through conversation.
 Ne over Ni.